ArcaneTrickster/git_tutorial_example_app/README.md

 * $ git add [file]				    // add file(s) To index,or to staging, or to be tracked by git.
 									//git does not track you files unless you instruct git to do so.
 After files are tracked/staged/indexed, you can go further.
 * $ git add * $.[html]  				// to add all files with html extension to staging or be tracked by git.
-* $ git add .  or   git add --a   		  // to add all files.
+* $ git add .  or   git add --a   		  // to add all files for staging.
 * $ git rm --cached [file name]  			//to remove a file from staging area.
 * $ git status 					    // check status of working tree.
 * $ git diff					   // to see the differences between your staged and unstaged/modified file(s).